JamesSwatton/autism-bilingualism/notes.md

 [ ] Create modified version of dude_sit illustration - it sould have elements of language in it; a phone with music or video playing, bird singing?

 ## Home
+[ ] Add responsive styling

 ## Resources
+[ ] Add responsive styling
+[ ] Add play svg to watch video button.
+[ ] Create video modal/overlay
+[ ] Research how languages on website are crawled by search engines.
+How to optimise for different languages, is it even necessary?

 ## About
+[ ] Add responsive styling
 [ ] Get headshot of Bernard

 Bios:
 	- Rachael: child development / childrens voices in education / nerodiversity
 	- Bernard: adult autistic experience / social cognition

 ## Contact
+[ ] Add responsive styling
+[ ] Add success or failiar on form submission
+[ ] Style form more so it's inline with the rest of the site.
+[ ] Perhaps the form should be a modal/dialog instead of being part of the main flow of the page?

+## Practitioners
+[ ] Design practitioners page.